-Brush Pilot review
+Brush Pilot full review

 If you use Adobe Photoshop, you've no doubt used a custom brush at one time or another.
 Experienced designers probably have a handful of custom brushes installed.
 Then there's people like me -- Photoshop Brush freaks, who have hundreds upon hundreds of brushes at the ready, just waiting for the perfect excuse to use them.